ontolex/morph/draft.md

 ### morph:GrammaticalMeaning

 > ------
-> Class **morph:GrammaticalMeaning**: a grammatical feature that is assigned to a form or morph and corresponds to the value this has with respect to a grammatical category (e.g., value 'nominative' for 'case', 'singular' for 'number', etc.); it can also be a set of features in the case of forms or morphs characterised by a combination of features (for fusional languages)
-> MP: Class **morph:GrammaticalMeaning** can be used to represent (bundles of) values of different morpho-syntactic properties expressed by a form or morph
+> Class **morph:GrammaticalMeaning** can be used to represent (bundles of) values of different morpho-syntactic features expressed by a form, morph or rule (e.g., value 'nominative' for feature 'case', value 'singular' for feature 'number', etc.; or the feature bundle composed by the latter two values, in a fusional language where they are expressed cumulatively, e.g. Latin)
->

 > -------

 Notes: